CP1401/Practicals/prac_05/README.md

 subject up to now.

 1. What do you do that leads to your best learning in this subject?
-2. How are you going with getting the most out of the teaching in this subject in order to have the best learning experience?
+2. How are you going with getting the most out of the teaching in this subject (lecture videos, seminars, etc.) in order to have the best learning experience?
 3. What is one thing that you need to change to more consistently do your best learning?

 # Python Coding - Checkpoint